bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 ### Core and Sample Data Management
 All solutions require data to bootstrap the test and productive environments.
 There are 4 different types of SAP Commerce data to consider:
 - Essential data - this is data that is essential to the solution and usually does not vary between projects.
-The data is stored in  **essentialdata-\<name>.impex** files in the
+The data is stored in  **essentialdata-\<name>.impex** files in the **resources/impex** folder of the relevant extension
-- Project data - this is data that is project specific and static in nature
+- Project data - this is data that is project specific and static in nature.
+The data is stored in  **projectdata-\<name>.impex** files in the **resources/impex** folder of the relevant extension
-- Core data - this is data that is project specific but is relevant from the development to production environments
+- Core data - this is data that is project specific but is relevant from the development to production environments.
 - Sample data - this is data that is relevant only in development and testing environments but not in production as it's example data

 Impex scripts are used to import all the data types above into the system.
 When creating the impex scripts, it's important to ensure that the scripts can be executed multiple times as these scripts are executed when initializing and updating the system